 \begin{thm} If $M$ is a restriction of $\PG(r-1,q)$ that has no restriction isomorphic to $\PG(m-1,q)$, then

 Furthermore, equality holds if and only if $M$ is isomorphic to $\PG(r-1,q) \del \PG(r-m,q)$. \end{thm}

 That is one of many attractive properties of Bose-Burton geometries.
-If $k=r-1$, then $\PG(r-1,q)\del \PG(k-1,q)$ is the affine geometry $\AG(r-1,q)$, which, since it is a perfect matroid design, is extremal.
-The result below from \cite{Rachelle} shows that all other Bose-Burton geometries except perhaps $\PG(r-1,q)\del \PG(r-3,q)$ are extremal since the conditions (1)--(3) in Theorem \ref{thm:char} can be cast as optimizing valuative invariants.
+If $k=r-1$, then $\PG(r-1,q)\del \PG(k-1,q)$ is the affine geometry $\AG(r-1,q)$, which is extremal since it is a perfect matroid design.
+By the result below from \cite{Rachelle}, all other Bose-Burton geometries except perhaps $\PG(r-1,q)\del \PG(r-3,q)$ are extremal since conditions (1)--(3) can be cast as optimizing valuative invariants.